• Skip to primary navigation

 August 31, 2020 at 10:17 am

 Lucky you to get rhubarb in your CSA box - I'm envious!
 And I'm so glad you liked the crisp!
-Thanks a bunch for the sweet note.
-If you feel like giving the recipe a star rating, that will help others find it! :)
+Thanks a bunch for the sweet note. :)

 Reply